Five Easy Food Hacks For More Nutritious Meals

 Nuts and seeds are loaded with an wide assortment of nutrients, from vitamin E and omega 3 fats to selenium and iron.
 Sprinkle pumpkin seeds over a greed salad, add sesame seeds to a veggie slaw, make a walnut crust for salmon (like these Crunchy Walnut-Crusted Salmon Fillets), or use ground almonds to bread chicken tenders.
 Nuts and seeds add texture, flavor, and nutrition to meals.

 Protein is typically the first thing to go when you’re rushing to put together a fast meal, but that doesn’t need to be the case.
 Hard boil a few eggs on the weekend to grab for fast protein that you can use to top avocado toast or turn into a sandwich.
 Keep pre-cooked pieces of chicken in the freezer to microwave when you need them in a hurry.
 Keep canned beans on hand to rinse and toss into a salad or soup.
-You can also grab a few packets of the Bumble Bee Tuna Salad Crackers Kit to use as lunches or snacks on the go.
+Keep cans or packets of Solid White Albacore Tuna in your pantry to add in salads, sandwiches or even pasta.
+Find out which types of canned tuna works best with what recipes with this crash course to albacore tuna and chunk tuna.

 Experiment with sweet + savory combos.